weixelbaumer/scroll-viewport-code-embed/README.md

 ### Scroll Viewport Integration

 When your content is viewed through Scroll Viewport, the code block will be automatically rendered with syntax highlighting.
-The macro outputs a special marker that Scroll Viewport's theme script processes to display beautifully formatted code.
+The macro outputs a special marker that the custom JavaScript in your Scroll Viewport theme will process to display beautifully formatted code.

 ## Supported GitHub URLs